CurveDocs/curve-resources/docs/crvusd/faq.md

 ### **What is my liquidation price?**

-At the start of the $crvUSD loan process, collateral is deposited and equally distributed over a range of prices rather than one single liquidation price.
-When the price falls within this range, your collateral begins its conversion into $crvUSD, a process that helps maintain the health of your loan and, in most circumstances, prevents a liquidation.
-Thus, you do not have one specific liquidation price.
+At the start of the $crvUSD loan process, collateral is deposited and equally distributed over a range of prices, not just a single liquidation price.
+Should the price fall within this range, the collateral begins its conversion into $crvUSD.
+This process aids in maintaining the loan's health and, under most conditions, wards off liquidation.
+As a result, there isn't one specific liquidation price.

 ### **When depositing collateral, how do I adjust and select my collateral deposit price range?**

-This price range can optionally be adjusted and customized when initially creating a loan.
-In the UI, look for the “advanced mode” toggle which will provide more information on this range as well as an “Adjust” button that allows you to fine-tune this range.
+The price range can be optionally adjusted and customized during the initial loan creation process.
+In the UI, the “advanced mode” toggle provides further insights into this range.
+It also presents an “Adjust” button, enabling users to fine-tune their preferred price range.

 ### **What happens when the collateral price drops into my selected range? (soft-liquidation)**

-Each $crvUSD market is attached to an AMM.
-When the collateral price drops into your  selected range, this collateral can be traded in the AMM.
-When this happens, traders can purchase your collateral and replace it with $crvUSD.
-This has the effect of leaving your loan collateralized by stablecoins, which better hold value and maintain your loan health.
+Each $crvUSD market is linked to an Automated Market Maker (AMM).
+If the collateral price falls into the selected range, this collateral becomes tradable in the AMM.
+At this juncture, traders have the opportunity to acquire the collateral, substituting it with $crvUSD.
+Consequently, the loan becomes collateralized by stablecoins, known for their more reliable value retention, contributing to the sustained health of the loan.

 _NOTE: This process was initially referred to as “soft liquidation.”
 This term is being phased out to avoid confusion with the harder liquidation process in which a loan is closed and collateral is sold off._

 ### **What happens if the collateral price recovers? (de-liquidation)**

-While collateral price rises, the above process happens in reverse.
-Your position is traded via the AMM from $crvUSD back into your original collateral.
-Due to AMM trading fees, you may find you have lost a few percentage points worth of your original collateral value once the collateral price is again above the top end of your selected liquidation range.
+As the collateral price increases, the aforementioned process reverses.
+The position undergoes trading through the AMM, transitioning from $crvUSD back to the original form of collateral.
+Owing to AMM trading fees, it's typical for a slight percentage of the original collateral value to be diminished once the collateral price surpasses the upper limit of the predetermined liquidation range.

 ### **Under what circumstances can I be liquidated? (hard-liquidation)**

-Should your loan health drop below 0%, you are eligible to for liquidation.
-In liquidation, your collateral is sold off and your position closes.
-While the $crvUSD collateral conversion AMM mechanism aims to protect against liquidations, it may be unable to keep pace with severe price swings.
-Borrowers are recommended to maintain loan health, particularly when prices drop within the selected liquidation range.
+Should a loan's health drop below 0%, it becomes eligible for liquidation.
+In this scenario, the collateral is sold off, and the position closes.
+Although the $crvUSD collateral conversion mechanism within the AMM is designed to protect against liquidations, it might not keep up with severe price fluctuations.
+It is advisable for borrowers to maintain their loan health, especially when prices fall within the selected liquidation range.

 ### **How do I maintain my loan health if collateral price drops into my range?**

-Once collateral price drops into your liquidation range, you are not permitted to add new collateral to protect your loan health.
-With collateral price inside your liquidation range, the only way to increase your loan health is to repay $crvUSD.
-Even small $crvUSD repayments while collateral price is within your liquidation range can be helpful in preventing a liquidation.
+When the collateral price falls into the liquidation range, adding new collateral to protect loan health is not permitted.
+Within this liquidation range, loan health can only be improved by repaying $crvUSD.
+Even minimal $crvUSD repayments can be effective in preventing liquidation while the collateral price resides within this range.

 ### **What happens to the collateral in the event of hard liquidation?**